egor-tensin/build-boost/README.md

 | root       | D:\a\project\boost                     | BOOST_ROOT       | Root Boost directory.
 | librarydir | D:\a\project\boost\stage\x64\Debug\lib | BOOST_LIBRARYDIR | Directory that contains the built libraries.

+Use the `librarydir` output to locate the built libraries.
+You can pass it to CMake using the `BOOST_LIBRARYDIR` parameter:

+    cmake -D "BOOST_LIBRARYDIR=${{ steps.boost.outputs.librarydir }}" ...

 Notes
 -----

+* This action uses my other project [cmake-common] to actually download and build Boost.
 * [cmake-common] sees *a lot* more testing than this action, while this action delegates almost everything to it.
 * You can use my other actions [setup-gcc], [setup-mingw], [setup-clang] to set